#AbolitionNowTour : The Youth Stands Against the Death Penalty

 ECPM is glad to introduce an unprecedented experience!
-In the framework of the 8th World Congress Against the Death Penalty, due in Berlin in November 2022, ECPM just wrapped up the #AbolitionNowTour: a unique mobilization programe intended for young people from Africa, Asia and the Middle-East.
+In the framework of the 8th World Congress Against the Death Penalty, due in Berlin in November 2022, ECPM just wrapped up the #AbolitionNowTour: a unique mobilization programe intended for young people from Africa, Asia, the Middle-East and North America.
 The project targetted 6 countries in which ECPM was already conducting advocacy actions for the abolition of the death penalty: Morocco, DRC, Kenya, Indonesia, Lebanon and the United States.

 The purpose of the project is to give the young delegations an opportunity to build a strategic action plan, thus contributing to the abolition of the death penalty in their country.
 Brainstorming, creativity and originality are the leitmotivs of the challenge!
 During two days, the groups attended a workshop supervised by Margaux Richet, Intercultural Trainer-Facilitator and Moderator.

 The delegations that will have completed their priority action within six months of the workshop will be invited to the Berlin Congress in November 2022 to present their work along with the other national delegations to the worldwide abolitionnist community (politicians, lawyers, Nobel prizes, NGOs, students, media, participants, artists, etc.).